Naomiweinberger/Hate-Speech/README.md

 ![validation confusion matrix](https://user-images.githubusercontent.com/78061842/137782813-44bfa4b1-dbe9-4d1d-94ff-59a99cfc36ae.png)

 # **Conclusion**

 While the model preformed very well on the test data, it only had a 58% accuracy on the validation set.
 This could because of the limitations of the validation set in terms of amount of tweets and key words chosen to create the data for each class.
 Also because the line of offensive and hate is a very narrow one, and it is very much a judgement call, the model has a hard time discerning one from the other.

 # **Next Steps**

 There are many next steps that I would like to explore for this project:
 1) Collect a larger sample of tweets and explore the location data to see if the locations with high rates of late speech tweets correlate to the areas with high rates of hate crimes (as the study suggests)
 2) Look into famous hate crimes and see if there are high rates of hate speech surrounding those crimes
 3) Continue to tweak the model to get a better accuracy
+4) Create a front-end with an imput box so that people can test their tweet to predict if it will be classified as hate speech.

 # **For More Information**

 Check out the [presentation](https://www.canva.com/design/DAEsJmWtLWs/4GmtDUzmR-2X_FE5xfTpOw/view?utm_content=DAEsJmWtLWs&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) or reach out via email weinberger.naomi@gmail.com